briis/affalddk/README.md

 ## CREDITS

 A big thank you to @thomaspalmdk for finding the new API, and to the people who helped Beta test it.
 Also thank you to @LordMike for making the embedded image functionality.

-### UPGRADING FROM RENOWEB V1.x
-As of V2.1.x of this Integration it can co-exist with the previous RenoWeb integration, as the dependecy API module has changed its name.
-So all you have to do is to install this integration, and then migrate your Dashboard, Automations and Scripts to use the new Entity names.

-I still recommend that you de-install the previous integration, to not overload the servers.
-To deinstall *RenoWeb* do the following:
-1. first remove Renoweb from the *Devices & Services* section.
-2. Then go to HACS, and de-install Renoweb
-3. Finally restart Home Assistant

 ## INSTALLATION